Notes on 'Frenchy'

-Every girl auditioned for the ‘Pink Lady’ roles.
-The girls sang, danced and acted their hearts out to secure a part, which could inevitably lead to spending more time with the boys.
-Each girl had an idea of which character they identified with, and the play duly satisfied us with its five limited stereotypes; the virginal innocent ripe for corruption, the tough risk taking leader with a vulnerable underbelly, the femme fatale, the fun-loving ditzy air head, and the loud overweight clown.
-At 16 we never thought to question these clichéd labels that would continue to haunt us throughout our adult lives.
+Most girls auditioned for the ‘Pink Lady’ roles.
+They sang, danced and acted their hearts out to secure a part, which could inevitably lead to spending more time with the boys.
+Each girl had an idea of which character they identified with and the play duly satisfied us with its five limited stereotypes—the virginal innocent ripe for corruption, the tough risk taking leader with a vulnerable underbelly, the femme fatale, the fun-loving ditzy air head, and the loud overweight clown.
+At 15 we never thought to question these clichéd labels that would continue to haunt us throughout our adult lives.
 I was given the role of 'Frenchie'.

-Ten years later while writing a script for what would become Hypnodreamdruff I was thinking about a character; a loner who never leaves the confines of her bedroom.
-I suddenly wanted to see the video of our school musical, which I knew had been recorded by one of the girl’s fathers at the time.
-I wanted to analyse the bedroom scene, which is the only scene where all five girls are alone together, and see how we played it.
-It turned out it was impossible to find the video.
-I started to question how I felt about these stereotypes now and wondered what it would be like to try to become all of these female ‘role-models’; one multifaceted character who embodied all their looks, quirks and gestures.
-So I became this character; a woman stuck in time, constantly re-enacting the same scene over and over while searching for herself within it, and finding out that she could be all of them, and at the same time none of them at all.........
+Ten years later while writing the script for what would become Hypnodreamdruff I was thinking about a character; a depressed loner who never leaves the confines of her bedroom.
+I suddenly wanted to see the video of our school musical, which I knew had been recorded by one of the girl’s parents at the time.
+I wanted to analyse the bedroom scene, the only scene where all five girls are alone together, and see how we played it.
+It turned out it was impossible to find the old video, but I started to question how I felt about these stereotypes now and wonder what it would be like to try to become all of these female ‘role-models’— one multifaceted character who embodied all their looks, quirks and gestures.
+So I became this character, a woman stuck in time, constantly re-enacting the same scene over and over while searching for herself within it, and finding out that she could possibly be all of them, and at the same time none of them at all.

 I am a Record, publication, 2010